oddbird/oddleventy/content/blog/2023/when-to-choose-a-responsive-web-app.md

 - **Native Mobile App** -- An app built specifically for one particular mobile operating system, like iOS or Android, and downloaded from an app store
-- **Progressive Web App (PWA)** -- A responsive web app with additional capabilities that mimic a native mobile app such as push notifications and offline mode
+- **Progressive Web App (PWA)** -- A responsive web app with additional capabilities that mimic a native mobile app, such as push notifications and offline mode

 {{ embed.img(
   src='blog/2023/app-comparison-chart.jpg',